vikrantaroraa/snapify/README.md

 - **Interactive Drawing Canvas**: Load the captured photo onto a canvas and draw freely on the captured image.
 - **Sticker Library Integration**: Add stickers to your image from a curated sticker library from the [Free Sticker Pack / Illustrations by Devin Choa](<https://www.figma.com/design/GwwOt0Yo0Hlxiy3qaUB6vW/Free-Sticker-Pack-%2F-Illustrations---Devin-Choa-(Community)?node-id=0-1&t=5LFki6FpgGlG4lHf-1>).
 - **Drag and resize stickers**: You can drag the stickers anywhere on the image and resize them using pinch-to-zoom gesture.
-- **Undo & Redo chnages**: Revert or re-apply drawing strokes, sticker movements and other changes to fine-tune your edits.
+- **Undo & Redo changes**: Revert or re-apply drawing strokes, sticker movements and other changes to fine-tune your edits.
 - **Export or Discard Edits**: Save your final edited photo to your device or discard it.

 ---